f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 field will override all other sources of the application name, including scraped from the APK and from [localized metadata](../All_About_Descriptions_Graphics_and_Screenshots).
-Setting _Name_ is usually not needed, since the application’s correct name is retrieved from the APK file.
+Setting _Name_ is usually not needed, since the application's correct name is retrieved from the APK file.
 However, in a situation where an APK contains a bad or missing application name, it can be overridden using this.
-Note that this only overrides the name in the list of apps presented in the client; it doesn’t change the name or application label in the source code.
+Note that this only overrides the name in the list of apps presented in the client; it doesn't change the name or application label in the source code.

 __50 character limit__